xistva02/Audio-Degradation-Evaluation-for-Onset-Detection-Systems/README.md

-# Audio Degradation Evaluation for Onset Detection Systems
+# The Effect of Audio Degradation on Onset Detection Systems
 Supplementary material for the paper:
   XXX